NOC-MSM/nemo_cookbook/README.md

 6. Masked statistics using bounding boxes and polygons.

-6. Extracting volume transports and properties along the Overturning in the Subpolar North Atlantic array.
+7. Extracting volume transports and properties along the Overturning in the Subpolar North Atlantic array.

+8. Vertical coordinate transformations.

 #### **In Development:**